 Ryan Chaddock - Technical Specialist

-Ryan’s primary function within the xMR group is the coil technician.
+Ryan’s primary function within the xMR group is as gradient coil technician.
 He brings with him 15 years of hands on experience from the manufacturing industry sector.
-He has worked collaboratively on six gradient builds for a 0.5T MRI, a gradient for a 9.4T MRI and two dB/dt exposure systems used primarily for device testing within the xMR labs.
+He has worked collaboratively on several gradient builds for a 0.5T MRI, a gradient for a 9.4T MRI and two dB/dt exposure systems used primarily for device testing within the xMR labs.
 His contributions to these gradients included design changes and improvements that has increased future build efficiencies.

 Christine Wawrzyn - Research Associate